 This Diploma is designed to explore Buddhist approaches to mental health and the alleviation of mental suffering through an in-depth examination of Buddhist psychology, theories of mental illness, psychotherapy, counselling, and pastoral care.
 Central to the goals of this Diploma is an understanding, theoretical and practical, of mindfulness meditation in the context of Buddhist spiritual practices and its role in Buddhist counselling.
 This Diploma will be of interest to those who wish to integrate the wisdom of Buddhist spirituality into their professional and personal practices.

-The courses taken for this Diploma program are fully transferable into the new MPS: Buddhism degree program (within 8 years of taking the course).
-The Master of Pastoral Studies (MPS): Buddhism is a twenty-credit program with required core courses and electives aimed at specialization in Spiritual Care.
+The courses taken for this Diploma program may be transferable into the MPS: Spiritual Care - Buddhist Studies degree program (within 8 years of taking the course).
+The Master of Pastoral Studies (MPS): Spiritual Care - Buddhist Studies is a twenty-credit program with required core courses and electives aimed at specialization in Spiritual Care.
 Many courses in this program are specifically for Studies in Buddhism, but all courses are open to all students in all degree programs.

-Students who intend to complete the Diploma are required to take FOUNDATIONAL TENETS AND PRACTICES OF BUDDHISM (EMT2631H) and 5 of the remaining 6 courses listed below:
+Students who intend to complete the Diploma are required to take:

 In this comparative course the convergence between Buddhism and the major systems of psychotherapy will be surveyed.
 Specifically, the key features of psychoanalytic, behavioural, cognitive, existential-humanistic, emotion-focused, mindfulness-based interventions, and the emerging field of positive psychology will each first be described.
 Convergences and divergences with the key elements of Buddhist psychology as described in the teachings on skilful living, harmful emotional states, the psychophysical nature of the self, psychological causality, and the analysis of the human condition will be underscored.
 Students will critically study the key representative texts for each form of psychotherapy and the major Buddhist teachings that elaborate the Buddha's psychology with the goal of evaluating how the study of Buddhist psychology may enhance our understanding of emotional suffering and its alleviation.
 Check out our course timetables for scheduling.